EDI Involvement

 • Join an EDI Working Group

 The EDI Committee Working Groups explore the feasibility of or implement certain EDI initiatives in the department.
-Please indicate if you would be willing to serve on any of these working groups for this calendar year.
+Please indicate if you would be willing to serve on any of these working groups for in the 2025-2026 academic year.
 Note that merely indicating interest on this form does not commit you at this point.
+A description of each working group is below, and the EDI Task Force recommendations that align with that working group are in parentheses at the end of the description.
+Undergraduate students, graduate students, and postdocs are paid hourly for work they do, outside of working group meetings which are typically 1-2 hours/month.
+Please also see our EDI Committee Mission Statement for an overview of our aims.

 • Community engagement (educational and research partnerships with community members and/or with non-profit organizations that serve local, national, and international public interests) can advance EDI-related objectives and attract students from traditionally underrepresented groups to the field.
 In addition, community engagement allows for underrepresented and marginalized voices in the community to be acknowledged, valued, and prioritized in education and research.
-Moreover, because community initiatives often emphasize social change and justice, engagement with community can support anti-racist goals.
+Because community initiatives often emphasize social change and justice, engagement with community can support anti-racist goals.
 Although community engagement is widely considered to be an asset for academic units, it necessitates an ethic of care, an ethic of responsibility, and a host of cultural, practical, and research competencies.
-In the 2023-2024 academic year, this working group will investigate and establish incentives and funding opportunities for community engagement in teaching and research.
+This working group investigated incentives and funding opportunities for community engagement in teaching and research.
+The group will present the results to the department and explore next steps in the current academic year, based on department feedback.
 (Inclusion 19, 20, 21)

-• This working group consists of trained graduate student consultants who are available to support department members on EDI-related goals.
-In the 2022-2023 academic year, the consultants are focusing on offering a syllabus review to any faculty or graduate students teaching a course.
+• This working group consists of trained graduate student (and occasionally, undergraduate student) consultants who are available to support department members on EDI-related goals.
+In previous academic years, for example, the consultants focused on offering a syllabus review to any faculty or graduate students teaching a course.
 The syllabus review involves 1:1 meetings where the consultant can offer suggestions about diversifying the reading list, EDI-friendlier course policies, land acknowledgements, and syllabus language.
-However, the consultants are available to support other, individualized, EDI-related goals that department members or areas may have, such as reviewing the graduate curriculum, creating a more inclusive lab environment, or using non-biased language in recommendation letters, as examples.
+The consultants are available to support other, individualized, EDI-related goals that department members or areas may have, such as reviewing the graduate curriculum, creating a more inclusive lab environment, developing a more equitable system of selecting undergraduate research assistants, or using non-biased language in recommendation letters, as examples.
 (Inclusion 4, 10, 11)

 • The focus of this working group is on supporting EDI-related learning and conversations between department members about this content.
 This working group has arranged lunch and learn workshops (sometimes involving external speakers and other times involving internal facilitators), as well as a book club, about EDI-related topics.
+It has also sponsored affinity groups within the department such as PrideMind.
 Most events are open to all department members.
 A high priority is placed on encouraging attendees to dialogue with one another about the material and how they want to apply it.
 Sign up for the EDI Dialogue and Learning newsletter.
 (Inclusion 5, 7, 8)

 • This working group runs the Diversity Mentorship Program, which aims to prepare and mentor undergraduate and post-baccalaureate students from diverse, under-resourced, traditionally underrepresented, and/or marginalized backgrounds for graduate admissions in psychology.
 Mentees are paired with a graduate student mentor and participate in workshops, discussions, and coaching.
 This working group helps to design, implement, and evaluate the effectiveness of this program each year.
 (Inclusion 17)

 • This working group is aimed at creating priorities and programs that provide financial support for graduate and undergraduate student research assistantships, in ways that support diverse students, including students who otherwise would not be able to have these research opportunities.
-This group is developing and fundraising to create a Psychology Inclusive Excellence (PIE) Fund which is a new funding stream for these research assistantships.
-Procedures for adjudicating graduate and undergraduate student awards are being developed.
+This group created the Psychology Inclusive Excellence (PIE) Fund which is a new funding stream for these research assistantships.
+This working group has led fundraisers for the PIE Fund, and developed procedures for adjudicating graduate and undergraduate student awards.
 (Inclusion 15, 16, 22, 23, 24, 25)

 • The working group is helping the Department Search Committees to implement recommendations concerning the recruitment and selection of faculty members who advance our department’s EDI-related goals.
-Some efforts have involved getting the word out about our jobs more broadly, changing language in our job ad and interview procedures in ways that value our department commitment to EDI, and contributing to procedures to adjudicate applicants that involve consideration of their EDI contribution as a part of the decision.
+Some efforts have involved getting the word out about our jobs more broadly, changing language in our job ad and interview procedures in ways that value our department commitment to EDI, suggesting interview procedures that are more equitable to candidates with diverse backgrounds, and contributing to procedures to adjudicate applicants that involve consideration of their EDI contribution as a part of the decision.
 (Hiring 1 through 16)

-• This working group oversees the EDI-related content on our department website.
-This includes sourcing information and resources to display on the website and Student Guide, as well as efforts to structure these platforms to make the information more accessible to user groups (prospective graduate students and faculty members, current interested department members, current undergraduate students, other departments looking for models, the general public).
-This group has also contributed to a centralized Research Assistant (RA) application portal to allow students to see the list of labs that are currently recruiting and apply to them directly.
+• This working group oversees the EDI-related content and resources on our department website.
+This includes sourcing and updating information and resources to display on the website and Psychology Student Guide (On Canvas), as well as efforts to structure these platforms to make the information more accessible to user groups (prospective graduate students and faculty members, current interested department members, current undergraduate students, other departments looking for models, the general public).
 (Inclusion 6, 9, 14, 18)

 • Preferred Working Group Ranking